RoadToSoftwareFactory/SWI-2019/README.md

 Warning: Anyone who knows basics of Python may get bored :)

 At 11:00 we''ll meet at https://bluejeans.com/8080963880 .
 It will be recorded so you can watch it later if the time isn't working for you.
+Recording for this sessio is [here](https://bluejeans.com/s/zL3kH/)

 We'll probably start with Week 1 (and Week 2) of https://csmastersuh.github.io/data_analysis_with_python_spring_2020/